carlguo866/personal_site/content/_index.md

 I'm incubating an open-source project [Alpaca-Hub](https://alpaca-hub.github.io/) (which could potentially turn into a startup later) as an attempt to provide better versioning in ML workflows.
 Shoot me an email if you are interested.

-I'm rejoining [X Academy](https://www.techx.academy/) this year to kickstart a technical mentorship program for high schoolers to advance their field studies.
+This year, I'm rejoining [X Academy](https://www.techx.academy/) to kickstart a technical mentorship program for high schoolers to advance their field studies.
 If you are or know someone who might be interested in becoming a mentor, please email me.

+I will be at Uber as a software engineering intern in the US summer 2021.

 ### Contact